thexeondev/WutheringWaves/README.md

 # WutheringWaves
 Wuthering Waves server emulator (0.9.0)

+### OUTDATED
+This project is not maintaned anymore.
+If you're still interested in Wuthering Waves server emulator, consider using our new one: [Shorekeeper](https://github.com/thexeondev/Shorekeeper)

 ## How to run
 - Compile and run SDKServer and GameServer using dotnet8 (Visual Studio 2022 recommended)